cran-task-views/WebTechnologies/WebTechnologies.md

     `read.table(text=...)`, or you can download the file to a local directory.
     `r pkg("rio")`
     provides an `import()` function
-    that can read a number of common data formats directly from an https:// URL.
-The `r pkg("repmis")`
-    function `source_data()` can load and cache plain-text data from a URL (either http or https).
+    that can read a number of common data formats directly from an https://URL.
+The `r pkg("repmis")` function `source_data()` can load and cache plain-text data from a URL (either http or https).
 That package also includes `source_Dropbox()` for downloading/caching plain-text data from non-public Dropbox folders and